kevinweber/wbounce/readme.txt

 = 1.1 =
 * New feature: Deactivate wBounce for pages and posts individually (“wBounce status”)
+* New feature: Define if wBounce should be fired on posts and/or pages by default
 * New feature: The wBounce status can be seen in an additional column on the overview for posts and pages

 = 1.0 =